usianej/Azure_Cloud_Developers/Core_Azure_concepts.md

 - Each NIC can be in different virtual subnet in same virtual network or different subnets
 - Multiple IP configurations per NIC
 - IP configuration has private IP and optional public IP

+### Supported types of IP traffic

+Standard IP based protocols supported including:

+- TCP
+- UDP
+- ICMP
+- Multicast, broadcast, IP in IP encapsulated packets and Generic Routing Encapsulation (GRE) blocked
+> This is not a seperate VLAN.
+These are **SDN** there is no layer 2 going on here.
+- You cannot ping the Azure gateway or use tools such as tracert.
+- Traditional Layer 2 VLANs are not supported

+### IPv6?

+- Virtual Networks are dual stack enabling IPv4 and IPv6 address ranges assigned
+- IPv6 support in NSG, UDR, LB, peering etc.
+- NIC CANNOT be IPv6 only
+- Can enable IPv6 for existing resources (may require reboot)
+- No ExpressRoute IPv6 (yet!)
+- Public IPs can be IPv4 or IPv6

+### External Access

+- There is no special “DMZ” subnet where resources get a public IP
+- By default Azure provides outbound SNAT/PAT enabling resources to access the Internet and receive responses
+- To provide services to the Internet either

+> Give the IP configuration an instance level public I (not a good idea)

+> Place the instances behind an Azure load balancer, gateway or NVA which has a public IP in the front end configuration

+> Use a network virtual appliance with a public IP

+- Care should be taken to only expose the ports required, e.g. 443

+### Load Balancer

+- Even traffic distribution
+- Supports both inbound and outbound scenarios
+- High-availability and scalability scenarios
+- Both TCP and UDP traffic
+- External and internal traffic

+### Application Gateway

+It is a webtraffic load balancer in azure.

+- web application firewall
+- Redirection
+- Session affinity
+- URL Routing
+- SSL termination

+### Content Delivry Network

+- Deliver web content to users
+- Minimize latency
+- POP (points of presence) LOcations